 The AIDSinfo website uses session and persistent cookies.
 Session cookies are temporary and are deleted when you close a Web browser.
 Persistent cookies are not automatically deleted after you close a Web browser, and they can remain on your computer until they are manually erased or expire.
 The Office of Management and Budget Memo M-10-22, Guidance for Online Use of Web Measurement and Customization Technologies, allows Federal agencies to use session and persistent cookies.

 AIDSinfo stores the following information from visitors to our website:

 AIDSinfo visitors may opt out of accepting cookies on their Web browsers.
 Instructions for disabling cookies can be found at the following website: http://www.usa.gov/optout_instructions.shtml.
 People who disable cookies will still be able to access all sections of the AIDSinfo website.

 If you choose to send us personal information by e-mail or by filling out a form on our website, we use that information to respond to your message and to help provide you with the information or material that you request.
 We will maintain the information only to respond to your question or to fulfill the stated purpose of the communication.
-If provided, personally identifiable information (PII) is maintained in a database that is regularly purged every 2 weeks.
+If provided, personally identifiable information (PII) is purged after 15 days.